cbuescher/elasticsearch/README.md

 1. Clone this repo: `git clone git@github.com:elastic/night-rally.git`
 2. Ensure that all prerequisites of [Rally](https://github.com/elastic/rally) are properly setup.
 Hint.
 It is *not* required to install Rally manually.
 Just ensure that its prerequisites are installed.
-3. Run `night_rally.sh` once to create its config file.

 Now you can invoke night_rally regularly with the startup script `night_rally.sh` e.g. via cron.
 The script can also self-update if invoked as `night_rally.sh --self-update`.